UGA receiver Riley Ridley arrested on marijuana charge

 Athens-Clarke County Police arrested Ridley at 10:10 p.m. and he later posted $1,000 bail at 12:32 a.m. on Sunday.
 Ridley faces a charge of possession of less than an ounce of marijuana, the website said.

-The 21-year-old sophomore’s credit includes 12 catches for 238 yards and two touchdowns this season.
-He is a recipient of the AJ Green Family Football Scholarship.
+The 21-year-old sophomore’s credit's include 12 catches for 238 yards and two touchdowns this season.
+He is also a recipient of the AJ Green Family Football Scholarship.

 ALSO READ: Pickens High School football player killed in crash